painter-c/lightship-capstone/readme.md

 python -m run_pipeline -optimize
 ```

 This will automatically find a good model for the particular input configuration and cache it for further use.
-Note that if you wish to run the default pipeline while a there and optimized model that has been cached, you must either delete the cached model from the cache/ directory or run the program with the following command line argument.
+Note that if you wish to run the default pipeline while  there is an optimized model that has been cached, you must either delete the cached model from the cache/ directory or run the program with the following command line argument.

 ```
 python -m run_pipeline -usedefault